php-ru/symfony-docs-ru/components/console/helpers/progressbar.rst

 Displaying Multiple Progress Bars
 ---------------------------------

-.. versionadded:: 4.1
-    The feature to display multiple progress bars using output sections was introduced in Symfony 4.1.

 When using :ref:`Console output sections <console-output-sections>` it's possible to display multiple progress bars at the same time and change their progress independently::